openspending/spendingstories/README.md

 ```

 **d.
 Create the virtualenv folder for this project**
-  > Every python dependencies will be installed in this folder to keep your system's environnement clean.
+  > Every python dependencies will be installed in this folder to keep your system's environment clean.

 ```bash
 cd okf-spending-stories